 is largely due to highly variable (tetranucleotide) loci (Lamy et al. 2012).
-In the two remaining species, we do not know of previous studies to which our values can be compared.
-The marked differentiation among populations was associated with no to limited isolation by distance and an absence of clear geographic patterns.
+In the two other species, we do not know of previous studies to which our values can be compared.
+The marked differentiation among populations is associated in the four species with no to limited isolation by distance and an absence of clear geographic patterns.
 Moreover, most of genetic differentiation, especially in the two selfing species, is due to differences in within-population diversity, irrespective of geographic position, and therefore probably driven by population-specific factors.
 We can therefore suggest that the genetic structure of the four species at Guadeloupe scale corresponds more to an asymmetric island or a metapopulation model than to other models (e.g., a single panmictic population), as may be expected for freshwater snails occupying ponds (Jarne & Delay, 1991; Lamy et al., 2012).
 In the former models, we indeed expect marked variation in genetic diversity among populations and no marked geographic structure.
 Note, however, that cautiousness is required with P. acuta since quasi-equilibrium has probably not been reached because of its expanding dynamics.
 We previously show that the asymmetric island model should be favored over a metapopulation model in D. depressissimum, based on both spatial and temporal genetic data (Lamy et al. 2012).
 Temporal data are not available in the three other species, preventing further distinction in models of population structure – noting that the conditions under which the metapopulation model actually applies are rather narrow (Fronhoefer et al., 2012).
 In our study, we also observed large differences in genetic diversity and differentiation, lower and higher respectively in A. marmorata and D. surinamense than in P. acuta and D. depressissimum.
-These similarities and differences will be discussed below with regard to environmental parameters demography and the mating system.
+These similarities and differences will be discussed below with regard to connectivity and the mating system, the two variables with the strongest effects, and then to other environmental parameters and demography.

 Connectivity is a major driver of the distribution of genetic variability